 - Registration is handled through Blackboard.
 New GTAs will get more information about how to access the sign-ups during the all-day conference.

 - New GTAs must register for a session during the first couple of weeks of the semester.
-Sessions will be held in mid-February and early-March.
+Sessions will be held during weeks 3-7.

 Alternative New GTA Orientations